Aon cut-e Practice: scales Numerical, Verbal, and Inductive Simulation

 Aon cut-e scales are short, modular, adaptive cognitive tests.
 Each module runs 5 to 12 minutes and tests one dimension: numerical, verbal, or inductive (logical) reasoning.
 Used heavily across European hiring (Lufthansa, Allianz, HSBC Germany, Heineken).
-This free simulation runs the three most common scales modules back-to-back.
-One attempt free, no signup required.
+This simulation runs the three most common scales modules back-to-back.

 At the end, you receive a per-module score, a percentile against a European professional norm group, and detailed walkthroughs.
 Aon cut-e reporting includes both a raw score and a Stanine (1 to 9) rating, which is common in German-speaking hiring markets.
 Your invitation email will usually specify which modules you face.